Child Therapy

 -

-The length of play therapy is different for every child.
+The length of therapy is different for every child.
 Some kids respond quickly to a few sessions, especially if they are working on a specific challenge, while others benefit from ongoing therapy to address deeper emotions, patterns, or experiences.